UoA-eResearch/narc/README.md

 - The OpenStack CLI
 - The OpenStack Python packages
-- Other IaC tools such as Terraform or Heat
+- Other IaC tools, such as Terraform

 To stop recording API calls, exit with `Ctrl + C`.